httpRick/lockpick/README.md

-# lockpick

-MTA Lockpicking Mechanic
+# MTA Lockpicking Mechanic
 ===========

 Lockpicking mechanics like from other games

-Autorzy
+Authors
 ========================================================================

 - Rick <Main Developer>